MicrosoftDocs/memdocs/memdocs/intune/protect/trellix-mtd-connector-integration.md

 ## To set up Trellix Mobile Security integration

-1. Go to Trellix console and sign in with your credentials.
+1. Open the [Trellix console](https://manage.trellix.com) and sign in with your credentials.
 To perform the Trellix Mobile Security integration setup process, you must sign in with a Microsoft Entra ID user who has the Global Administrator role.
 This one-time setup operation uses the Global Administrator rights to grant permission in your organization for the Trellix Mobile Security apps to communicate with Intune.

-2. Choose **Management** from the left menu.
+2. Choose **Manage** from the left menu.

-3. Choose the **MDM settings** tab.
+3. Choose the **Integrations** tab.

 4. Choose **Add MDM,** then select **Microsoft Intune** from the **MDM provider** list.